Reimagining Faith and Culture One Story at a Time

 An Enriching Conversation that Sharpens

-Two Handed Warriors is therefore intended as an ongoing conversation among filmmakers, educators, philanthropists, and faith leaders who aspire to become modern-day Inigo Montoyas: intellectuals, artists, and leaders devoted to gaining expertise in BOTH faith formation and culture making.
+So I named this website Two Handed Warriors in hope that it would become an ongoing conversation between filmmakers, educators, philanthropists, and faith leaders who aspire to become modern-day versions of the Dread Pirate Roberts devoted to expertise in BOTH faith formation and culture making.
 Men and women who “understand the times” and therefore know that redefining faith and culture one story at a time is our best hope for accomplishing our respective missions.
+Three years later, I feel as if it is only just beginning to reach that goal.

-Growing up in a warrior’s household, King David’s son discovered that swordsmen attain mastery only where sparks fly: “As iron sharpens iron, so one friend sharpens another” (Proverbs 27:17.)
-My dream is that in helping one another master the art of two-handed swordplay we will not only foster transformational films, schools, and congregations; we will also forge lifelong friendships.
+King David’s son, Solomon, grew up in a warrior’s household.
+He learned first-hand that swordsmen attain their mastery only where sparks fly.
+He later write, “As iron sharpens iron, so one friend sharpens another” (Proverbs 27:17).
+My dream is that in helping each other master the art of two-handed swordplay we will not only foster transformational films, schools, and congregations, we will also continue to forge lifelong friendships.

-PS After posting this page, a number of readers mentioned Gandalf as a classic example of a Two-Handed warrior.
-In The Fellowship of the Ring , the wizard prevails over a Balrog at the Bridge of Khazad-dum, not merely through mastery of the sword, but by taking two-handed warfare to a whole new level with his staff.
+PS After I first posted this page, a number of readers mentioned Gandalf, the wizard warrior of Lord of the Rings, as a notable example of Two-Handed warfare.
+In The Fellowship of the Ring, the wizard prevails over a Balrog at the Bridge of Khazad-dum, not merely through mastery of the sword, but by taking two-handed warfare to a whole new level with his staff.
 (Film clip below.)

 Up until this moment one might question whether or not having a wizard along on their journey was really necessary.
 After all, Aragorn, Gimli, and Legalas were every bit as skilled with their weapons as Gandalf was with his.
 However, by taking up his staff with his other hand Gandalf unleashes a supernatural power beyond anything his companions ever imagined.